 When it comes to a business many ups and downs are aligned with it.
 Usually, risks faced in the project involve many factors such as cost of the project, time, performance, currency exchange, etc.

 Political risks: - Projects related to the government have a great political risk that is included as a change in politics and party that can impact feasibility, funding, and project requirements.

-Performance: - Even if the project is completed on time, it should fulfil the expectation to make expected cash flow.
+Performance: - Even if the project is completed on time, it should fulfill the expectation to make the expected cash flow.

 Cost of project: - At the time of financial and technical analysis, one needs to assume the capital cost involved in purchasing raw materials.
 Suppose the expenditure exceeds the assumption it will be hard to repay the capital.